codefresh-io/docs.codefresh.io/_docs/integrations/gcloud-builder.md

 ### Pushing to a different registry

 Even though the Cloud builder pipeline step authentication is fetched from the GCR configuration, you don't have to push to GCR.
-To push the Docker image to another connected registry, simply change the `registry` property in the build step:
+To push the Docker image to another connected registry, simply change the `registry` property in the build step.

+The pipeline in the example below pushes the Docker image created to another registry that is identified by [Azure]({{site.baseurl}}/docs/integrations/docker-registries/azure-docker-registry/).

 `codefresh.yml`
 {% highlight yaml %}